Llaguno Overpass events: Shootout

 By 12:30 pm, thousands of government supporters were gathered around the palace blocking all routes to Miraflores except for the Llaguno Overpass, which was where the Bolivarian Circles had gathered to overlook the route.
 As the march turned a corner and began to approach the Miraflores at about 2:00 pm, the National Guard fired about twelve tear gas canisters from behind the palace walls and the protesters fled back down the road.
 The protesters made it closer to Miraflores and the Presidential Guard responded with more tear gas.
 About 20 gas canisters caused panic and a dispersion of the demonstrators to areas surrounding the palace.

 Since other routes were blocked by the National Guard, many marchers began to head down Baralt Avenue in order to reach Miraflores.
 On Baralt Avenue, near the Llaguno Overpass as the march inched closer hundreds of Chávez supporters gathered and began throwing large rocks, Molotov cocktails and even tear gas at the demonstrators.
 As marchers and Chavistas clashed, the Metropolitan Police attempted to separate both sides from further confrontation with two trucks with water cannons.

 A few minutes after Chávez's broadcast at 3:45 pm, gunfire erupted again and the march began to disperse slightly.
 As the demonstrators marched closer to the Llaguno Overpass, they could see Chavistas heavily armed, some with pistols.
 Police began to disperse the Chavista gunmen returning fire and few demonstrators began to follow behind them with pings of gunfire heard on the police armored vehicles, though the marchers fled shortly after as the violence grew.
 According to medical staff at the Vargas Hospital, the first to arrive at the hospital were opposition marchers.
 According to surgeons, the marchers had been shot in the back with handgun fire while fleeing and others were severely injured from 7.62×51mm NATO military rounds from Fal rifles, standard equipment of the National Guard defending Chávez.
 Later after police responded to pro-Chávez shooting, Chávez supporters then began being seen injured in the hospitals.
 As a result of the confrontations, 19 were left dead, most killed between 3:20 pm and 3:55 pm, and over 150 injured.

-The military high command refused Chávez's order to implement the Plan Ávila as a response to the protests, a military contingency plan by the Venezuelan Army to maintain public order last used in 1989 during the Caracazo that resulted in hundred of deaths, and demanded him to resign.
+The military high command refused Chávez's order to implement the Plan Ávila as a response to the protests, a military contingency plan by the Venezuelan Army to maintain public order last used in 1989 during the Caracazo that resulted in hundred of deaths, and demanded he resign.
 President Chávez was subsequently arrested by the military.
 Chávez's request for asylum in Cuba was denied, and he was ordered to be tried in a Venezuelan court.